phapi/pipeline/readme.md

   }
 ```

-If the middleware should break the queue, example: the client hit the rate limit, it should return a response instead of invoking <code>$next</code>.
+If the middleware should break the pipeline, example: the client hit the rate limit, it should return a response instead of invoking <code>$next</code>.

 **Example:**